 The Temperature of Drinking Water

 It’s also vital to be mindful of the temperature of the water that you are drinking.
-In general, you should aim to drink room temperature water (or, better yet, lukewarm or even hot water) rather than ice water.
-The logic for this is the same as that set out above, except that ice water is even more prone to douse the digestive fire that builds up in our stomachs.
-In particular, ice water can freeze the enzymes and fluids in your gut, which can prevent your body from properly digesting food, and which can in turn increase the amount of toxins in your body.
+In general, you should aim to drink room temperature water (or, better yet, lukewarm water) rather than cold water.
+The logic for this is the same as that set out above, except that cold water is even more prone to douse the digestive fire that builds up in our stomachs.
+In particular, cold water can freeze the enzymes and fluids in your gut, which can prevent your body from properly digesting food, and which can in turn increase the amount of toxins in your body.

-Conversely, drinking lukewarm or hot water supports the lymphatic system, which means that, over time, more toxins will be expelled from the body.
-In particular, drinking lukewarm or hot water flushes the lymphatic system, helps soften hardened tissues, dilates, cleanses and hydrates deep tissues, and heals and repairs the digestive system.
+Conversely, drinking room temperature or lukewarm water supports the lymphatic system, which means that, over time, more toxins will be expelled from the body.
+In particular, drinking room temperature or lukewarm water flushes the lymphatic system, helps soften hardened tissues, dilates, cleanses and hydrates deep tissues, and heals and repairs the digestive system.

-Drinking lukewarm or hot water can be particularly important for women during menstruation or for couples that are trying to become pregnant.
-This is because ice water can reduce circulation in a manner that weakens the reproductive organs.
-Of course, this isn’t to say that you can never enjoy drinking ice water, particularly on a hot day or after a hard workout!
-Ice water can be fine provided that you enjoy it in moderation and at least 2 hours before any meal.
+Drinking room temperature or lukewarm water can be particularly important for women during menstruation or for couples that are trying to become pregnant.
+This is because cold water can reduce circulation in a manner that weakens the reproductive organs.
+Of course, this isn’t to say that you can never enjoy drinking cold water, particularly on a hot day or after a hard workout!
+Cold water can be fine provided that you enjoy it in moderation and at least 2 hours before any meal.

 It’s interesting to reflect on how the above differs dramatically from the usual custom at most restaurants, particularly in North America.
 Upon arrival at a restaurant, the server generally greets us with large glasses of ice water – precisely the sort of thing we should be avoiding right before we enjoy a nice meal!
 To avoid that, try politely asking your server at the outset to provide room temperature water – most servers will understand and will be pleased to do it!
 And, remember to keep any drinking during your meal to a minimum in order to preserve your digestive fire.